tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 });
 ```

-Then run the the following command:
+Then run the following command:

 ```sh
 tree-sitter generate